pwichmann/deep-learning-with-vector-graphics-book/docs/_sources/01_about/this_book.md

 1. SVG elements can overlap and occlude each other, so that parts may not be visible when rasterised.
 1. There is no one-to-one correspondence between SVGs and their respective raster image.
 Different SVGs may result in the same raster image and, thus, the process of converting a raster image back to its corresponding vector format is ambiguous.
 1. Deep learning requires a differentiable loss function for backpropagation to work.
 Until recently, no differentiable rasteriser existed.
 And the existing differentiable rasteriser (diffvg) is computationally expensive and not accurate.
+1. The different components of an SVG may have different x,y positions relative to another.
+Maintaining these positions is another challenge.